Scaling Quantum Networks via Phase-Stable Vacuum Beam Guide: Architectural Blueprint and Benchmark: Performance of Memory Configuration

 with $w_i$ being the spot size at the mirror's location.
 In addition, the propagation matrix between the two mirrors can be written as

-where $\phi_g$ is the Gouyo phase \cite{feng2001physical,svelto2010principles} determined by the separation between the two mirrors, and $l_\mathrm{other}$ is the other loss that is not related to angular misalignment.
-Therefore, the round-trip process can be described by the following product of the conversion matrix,
+where $\phi_g$ is the Gouyo phase \cite{feng2001physical,svelto2010principles} determined by the separation between the two mirrors, and $l_\mathrm{other}$ represents the additional loss that is not related to angular misalignment.
+Therefore, the round-trip process can be described by the following product of matrices:

-If we assume the configuration shown in Fig.~\ref{fig:VBGQM}(a), where half of a standard VBG section is used for quantum memory with a plane mirror acting as the switch, then the attenuation performance of the VBGQM with static angle misalignment is shown in Fig.~\ref{fig:VBGQM_Attenuation} in comparison to the stochastic assumption.
-We observe that the effective storage time is shortened by two orders of magnitude due to coherent interference for both the common and reversed tilting cases.
-One may wonder whether we can convert the power in $(0,\pm1)$ mode back to the $(0,0)$ mode to avoid this effect.
-Unfortunately, this will require precise knowledge of the misalignment angle and advanced spatial mode conversion techniques, the latter of which may introduce additional losses.
+Assuming the configuration shown in Fig.~\ref{fig:VBGQM}(a), in which half of a standard VBG section is used for quantum memory with a plane mirror acting as the switch, the attenuation performance of the VBGQM in the presence of static angular misalignment is shown in Fig.~\ref{fig:VBGQM_Attenuation} and compared with the stochastic assumption.
+We observe that coherent interference shortens the effective storage time by two orders of magnitude for both the common and reversed tilting cases.
+One may ask whether we can convert the power in $(0,\pm1)$ mode back to the $(0,0)$ mode to avoid this effect.
+Unfortunately, that option would require precise knowledge of the misalignment angle and advanced spatial mode conversion techniques, the latter of which may introduce additional losses.

-In addition, we note that the cycle time of VBGQM is limited by the length of the VBG section and the speed of the I/O switch, i.e. $\tau_{\mathrm{c}}\geq\mathrm{Max}(\tau_{\mathrm{switch}},2\frac{L_0}{c})$.
-In general, the round-trip time for a single VBG section will be approximately $30\mu s$, which dominates the switch time regardless of whether an EOM switch or a mechanical switch is used.
-The trade-off between cycle time and total storage time has long been considered a serious drawback of this kind of cavity-based optical storage.
-We can also estimate the number of modes for frequency division multiplexing inside a VBGQM using the free spectral range $\delta\nu$ for a simple cavity as
+In addition, we note that the cycle time of the VBGQM is limited both by the length of the VBG section and the speed of the I/O switch, i.e. $\tau_{\mathrm{c}}\geq\mathrm{Max}(\tau_{\mathrm{switch}},2\frac{L_0}{c})$.
+In general, the round-trip time for a single VBG section will be approximately $30\mu s$, which dominates the switch time regardless of whether an EOM switch or a mechanical switch is employed.
+The resulting trade-off between cycle time and total storage time has long been recognized as a serious limitation of this kind of cavity-based optical storage.